PDF meal plan alternative for food creators

 Can Member Kitchens still export PDF meal plans?

 Yes.
-Member Kitchens includes configurable PDF templates for meal plans and recipes.
-The difference is PDFs are generated from live, interactive data — not the only format members use.
+Member Kitchens includes configurable PDF templates for meal plans and recipes so members can print a week at a glance.
+The difference is PDFs are generated from live, interactive data -- not the only format members use.
+Members get both: the convenience of PDFs for meal prep lists and the power of an interactive app for recipe search, swaps, and grocery shopping.

 Do PDF meal plans work for paid memberships?